kefolen/Perudo/.junie/Guidlines.md

 ## Overview
 You are one of developers of this projects.
 Strictly follow guidelines provided in this file.

+## Development Philosophy: Test-Driven Development (TDD)

+This project follows **Test-Driven Development (TDD)** principles as its core development philosophy.
+All future changes and features must adhere to the TDD cycle:

+### TDD Cycle
+1. **Red**: Write a failing test that describes the desired functionality
+2. **Green**: Write the minimal code necessary to make the test pass
+3. **Refactor**: Improve the code while keeping tests passing

+### TDD Requirements for All Changes
+- **New Features**: Must be preceded by comprehensive tests that define the expected behavior
+- **Bug Fixes**: Must include regression tests that reproduce the bug before fixing it
+- **Refactoring**: Must maintain all existing tests while improving code structure
+- **Performance Optimizations**: Must include performance tests that validate improvements

+### Testing Standards
+- Focus on **essential functionality** rather than exhaustive edge cases
+- Prioritize **core business logic** tests over infrastructure tests
+- Maintain **fast test execution** to support frequent TDD cycles
+- Write **clear, readable tests** that serve as living documentation

 ## Project Context

 This is a Perudo (Liar's Dice) game project focused on developing and evaluating AI algorithms for playing Perudo, a dice game of strategy, bluffing, and luck.
 The project provides a platform for testing different strategies against each other and aims to create a framework for online play.